Dealroom-Studio/Daytrade-Cereals/README.md

 # Daytrade-Cereals
 Daytrade Cereals is an algorithm engine for serialized smart contract and ED-C2 environments.

 What is Daytrade Cereals?
 Daytrade Cereals is a CLI for serializing Daytrade Script.
 Scale parameters and package new cereal boxes.
+Use Daytrade Cereal's virtual chipset to make custom scripts, templates and electroplate extensions to install in your client rack.
+Automate single and serial smart contracts.

 Introduction:
 Signing In to Daytrade Exchange.